andreypopp/reactdown/index.md

 ## Directives

-Directives are used to insert block-level markup constructs into document.
-They are modelled after [ReStructured Text][] directives.
+Directives are an extensions to markdown syntax which allows to extends a document with new block-level constructs.
+They are modelled after [ReST directives][].

+Reactdown compiler can be configured to map a directive to a React component which is used to render the directive.

-The simplest form of a custom directive is:
+The simplest syntax for a directive is:

     ..toc

-### Syntax

-They also could have any other markdown content.
-It is up to directives to process the content.
-The rule is everything which is indented up to a directive name becomes a directive's content:
+Directives can contain arbitrary markdown content:

     ..note Title

       Some *markdown* content.toc

-Metadata, encoded as YAML document:
+By default the content is parsed as markdown by parser but directive authors can instruct parser not to do that and instead treat content as preformatted (similar to how preformatted code blocks works in Markdown):

+    ..componenteditor

+      <Button style="success">Submit</Button>

+Directives can accept addiitonal attributes through a frontmatter-like syntax:

     ..toc
       ---
       depth: 3
+      scrollspy: yes
       ---

+The content between the `---` is parsed as a [YAML][] which then can be processed by directive components.

 ### Built-in Directives